 The chapter on Administrative Rules and Rulemaking was written by Brian McCartney and Greg Mitchell.
 This chapter provides background and explanation of the administrative rulemaking process, along with a checklist for practitioners to use in examining an administrative rule and information about the legal authority for rules and legal challenges.

 The chapter concerning the Missouri Public Service Commission was written by BSE attorneys William R. (Trip) England III and Paul A. Boudreau, along with Kevin Thompson, of the Missouri PSC.
 This chapter provides detailed information about practice and procedure before the Missouri Public Service Commission.

-BSE’s partcipation in this project demonstrates the firm’s expertise in administrative law as well as its commitment to Missouri Bar educational programs.
+BSE’s participation in this project demonstrates the firm’s expertise in administrative law as well as its commitment to Missouri Bar educational programs.

 Mr. Boudreau has a business and administrative law practice involving regulated industries including utilities.
 He advises clients in the area of environmental permitting and enforcement.
 He also has experience in income, motrin online.

-Mr. Mitchell is a former law clerk to a federal magistrate, Assistant Attorney General of Missouri, and was Executive Director of the Missouri Motor Vehicle Commission, a state agency which was responsible for the licensure and regulation of Missouri’s motor vehicle sales industry.
-He has a general administrative practice with an emphasis in motor vehicle dealer matters, professional licensing and corporate regulatory issues.
+Mr. Mitchell is a former law clerk to a federal magistrate, Assistant Attorney General of Missouri, and was Executive Director of the Missouri Motor Vehicle Commission, a state agency that was responsible for the licensure and regulation of Missouri’s motor vehicle sales industry.
+He has a general administrative practice with an emphasis on motor vehicle dealer matters, professional licensing, and corporate regulatory issues.